MU2.0: ‘Marines United 2.0’ Facebook Group Photos Now In PornHub, DropBox Videos

 — Mark Fallon (@glynco) March 10, 2017

 At least one Marines United 2.0 Facebook group member joked about how funny it would be if one of the FBI members or Naval Criminal Investigative Service workers discovered their own wife’s naked photos in the new group, as reported by CNN.
-Another commented on the legality of sharing nude photos — a practice that is illegal according to Article 120c of the Uniform Code of Military Justice, which doesn’t allow for photographing and sharing naked photos without the person’s consent.
+Another commented on the legality of sharing nude photos — a practice that is illegal, according to Article 120c of the Uniform Code of Military Justice, which doesn’t allow for photographing and sharing naked photos without the person’s consent.

 ⚡️ “Marine Corps under scrutiny after alleged nude photo-sharing scandal”https://t.co/eT13SwHZFx